dwdas9/home/nav10-SharePointProjects.md

 ## <span style="color: ForestGreen;">Large Scale Data Ingestion into WSS 3 using C#</span>

-Our client had tons of documents saved on their network drives and wanted to move everything over to SharePoint WSS 3.0.
-They were really looking forward to using all the new features WSS 3.0 offers to make handling documents easier and more efficient.
+Our client had tons of documents saved on their network drives and wanted to move everything to SharePoint WSS 3.0.
+They wanted to use the new features WSS 3.0 offers to make handling documents easier and more efficient.
 [Read more...](articles/SharePoint/WSS3DocumentUpload.html)

 ---